-- Salary support of graduate student and post-doctoral fellows. - Equipment, materials, supplies, as needed to conduct the research and mobilize the knowledge generated. - Support for research associates or other research staff, incremental from current staffing. - Costs associated with specialized software, costs associated with obtaining access to data. - Travel, in particular for workshops, partner engagement, knowledge mobilization and fieldwork.
+- Financial support of graduate student stipends and/or post-doctoral fellows' salaries.
+A minimum of 50% of PICS funds must be allocated for stipends and/or salary support of students or postdoctoral fellows working at one or more of the PICS collaborating universities. - Equipment, materials, supplies, as needed to conduct the research and mobilize the knowledge generated. - Support for research associates or other research staff, incremental from current staffing. - Costs associated with specialized software, costs associated with obtaining access to data. - Travel, in particular for workshops, partner engagement, knowledge mobilization and fieldwork.